-7.1.4 Rescue Product Use
+7.1.3 Rescue Ventolin HFA Use

-The subject will record the total number of "puffs" of rescue Ventolin (albuterol sulfate) HFA used on a daily basis in the electronic diary.
-The number of "puffs" of rescue product (albuterol sulfate) will be recorded as the number of actuations on the canister.
-For example, when rescue product is required and 2 actuations are inhaled, this should be recorded as 2 "puffs."
+The subject will record the total number of "puffs" of rescue Ventolin HFA used on a daily basis in the eDiary.
+The number of "puffs" of rescue Ventolin HFA to be recorded is the number of actuations of the canister.
+For example, when rescue Ventolin HFA is required and 2 actuations are inhaled, this should be recorded as 2 "puffs."
 In the event the subject requires 4 actuations, this should be recorded as 4 "puffs".
 Subjects requiring more than 8 puffs per day on 3 consecutive days with worsening symptoms should contact the site.

-7.1.5 Medication Compliance
+7.1.4 Medication Compliance